Duality for Delsarte's extremal problem on locally compact Abelian groups: Introduction

-A second possibility is to use the non-negativity of the Fourier transform $\ft{f}$ of $f$, which is equivalent to positive definiteness whenever $\FF \subseteq L^1(G;\RR)$, too.
+A second possibility is to use the non-negativity of the Fourier transform $\ft{f}$ of $f$, which is equivalent to positive definiteness whenever $\FF \subseteq L^1(G;\RR)$, too\footnote{We use the following convention throughout: For spaces of functions over $G$ we explicitly denote the codomain, which is here either $\RR$ or $\CC$.
+Such precision is important, when we consider real-valued positive definite functions.}.
 Nevertheless, we need to see here that our class restriction gives the same extremal values as other usual class definitions.
 Now, general linear programming setup requires an image space $Z$, and then we can say that the conditioning in $D_G(\FF,\Omega)$ consists of two parts, one in $X$ (the inequalities $f(x)\le 0$ on points outside $\Omega$), and another one (of non-negativity of the Fourier transform) after considering the operator of the Fourier transform $T : X \to Z$.
 For duality we then need to consider dual spaces $Y=X'$ and $W=Z'$, and determine the (bounded, linear) adjoint operator $T^* : W \to Y$.
 Then to have the strong duality result, restrictive properties of the adjoint may be needed.
-In fact, this ``standard linear programming approach'' was worked out first in \cite{AB}, and in our previous paper \cite{UFO} we followed this direction.
+In fact, this ``standard linear programming approach'' was worked out first by Arestov, Babenko in \cite{AB}, and in our previous paper \cite{UFO} we followed this direction.
 However, we could carry over the arguments only under some compactness conditions, even if in that case in a great generality (with, e.g., two-sided sign conditions).
 Another way to look at the duality problem is to say that we do not want to leave the space $X$, so we take the operator $T$ to be the identity and change only the ``positivity cone '' to $\DD \cap X$, the cone of positive definite functions in \(X\).
 We are not required to deal with the individual inequalities defining the feasibility set---we need to know only the cones of positivity $P$ and $Q$ in $X$ and in its identical copy.
 Then the adjoint operator $T^*$ is also the identity, and we may deal with $Y=X'$ only.
 Even this approach is non-trivial, if we leave the realm of discrete or compact groups.